 Tag: technology

-The era of handing over your email address to flip a virtual coin is ending.
-Here's why browser-based, no-account tools are gaining ground — and what makes them different.
+The era of handing over your email to flip a coin is ending.
+Browser-based, no-account tools are gaining ground — here's what makes them different.

 privacytechnologytools

-Most digital tools are built for the default user.
-Genuinely accessible design means thinking about screen readers, color blindness, motor limitations, and cognitive load from the start.
+Accessible design means thinking about screen readers, color blindness, motor limits, and cognitive load from the start — not as an afterthought.

 accessibilitydesigntechnologytools

-When Apple first made shuffle truly random, users complained it wasn't random enough.
-The fix tells us something important about the gap between mathematical randomness and human perception.
+When Apple made shuffle truly random, users said it wasn't random enough.
+Here's what that reveals about randomness and human perception.

 technologymusicpsychologyrandomness

-Randomized experiments are the backbone of modern medicine, tech, and social science.
-Here's the surprisingly recent history of how we learned to trust random assignment over expert judgment.
+Randomized experiments underpin modern medicine, tech, and social science.
+Here's how we learned to trust random assignment over expert judgment.

 sciencehistoryrandomnesstechnology

-Most web apps break the moment you lose signal.
+Most web apps break when you lose signal.
 Offline-first tools don't.
-Here's what that means technically, why it matters, and how it changes what's possible in a browser.
+Here's what it means technically and why it changes what's possible.

 technologyweb-developmenttools